 "In my last role, I identified the need for ongoing learning and training, so I founded our weekly lunch-and-learns with a different weekly topic.
 I worked across departments to feature different guest lecturers and industry experts from our board to educate the sales team better so we would all be more effective in our pitches."

 "I took the lead by spearheading the development of testing our curriculum.
 I suggested we write and implement testing of the students' knowledge and helped delegate, compile, and ultimately approve the tests we ended up using.
 They've proven very effective, and we've refined our curriculum and targets because of it."

 The interviewer wants to hear more about your decision making and critical thinking skills.
-Keeping your answer career based and discuss a decision you made where you may not have had all of the pertinent information.
-The interviewer would like to see that you are able to use logic to make a sound decision.
-Show the interviewer that you are capable and confident when it comes independent thinking and decision making.
+Keep your answer career based and discuss a decision you made where you may not have had all of the pertinent information.
+The interviewer would like to see that you can use logic to make a sound decision.
+Show the interviewer that you are capable and confident when it comes to independent thinking and decision making.
 Be sure to include the success you saw in your sound decision making.